F-Stack/f-stack/dpdk/doc/guides/prog_guide/rte_flow.rst

 Action: ``VF``
 ^^^^^^^^^^^^^^

-Redirects packets to a virtual function (VF) of the current device.
+Directs matching traffic to a given virtual function of the current device.

 Packets matched by a VF pattern item can be redirected to their original VF ID instead of the specified one.
 This parameter may not be available and is not guaranteed to work properly if the VF part is matched by a prior flow rule or if packets are not addressed to a VF in the first place.

-- Terminating by default.
+See `Item: VF`_.

 .. _table_rte_flow_action_vf: